Meyaal/tea-house/README.md

 ### **Homepage**

-* The hero section of the website creates a captivating first impression, showcasing the restaurant to visitors.
-It includes important links such as the menu and reservation options, as well as a presentation video to further market the restaurant.
+* The hero section of the website creates a captivating first impression.

 ![](docs/Skärmavbild%202023-09-18%20kl.%2011.22.08.png)